wzhu816/wzhupersonalwebsite/content/blog/foundational-finance/index.md

 <br>

 ### Risks of Bonds
 The uncertainty concerning bond values/prices due to interest rates fluctuation is known as the **interest rate risk** of bonds.
-There are two types of interest rate risk: **price risk** and **coupon reinvestment risk**, which are the main risks tied to government bonds.
-For a zero-coupon bond, the price of the bond in any period before the maturity date is unknown and determined by the interest rate.
+There are two types of interest rate risks: **price risk** and **coupon reinvestment risk**, which are the main risks tied to government bonds.
+For a zero-coupon bond, the bond price in any period before the maturity date is unknown and determined by the interest rate.
 For a coupon bond, the value of the coupons received periodically are also affected by the interest rate.
 If the interest rate at a given period goes down, the price of the bond at that period goes up but the values carried forward from the received coupons declines.
 Corporate bonds almost always pay coupons.
-Like government bonds, they are subject to interest rate risk, but they are also subject to **default risk**.
+Like government bonds, they are subject to interest rate risks, but they are also subject to **default risk**.
 The default risk is the chance of not getting paid.
 Rating agencies such as Moody's, S&P, etc rate corporate bonds in the U.S. Most "bonds" are contracts/loans issued by a bank.